bfh/moodle-tiny_multilang2/README.md

 ## Version History

-### Unreleased
+### 1.2
 - Removal of the attribute `dir` e.g. `dir="ltr"` for language direction because it breaks the standard multilanguage filter in Moodle.
+- Support for Moodle 4.4 and PHP 8.3.
+- Corrections of content and typos in README.
+- Maturity changed to STABLE.

 ### 1.1
 - Fix finally [There are some issues with the latest version #6](https://github.com/bfh/moodle-tiny_multilang2/issues/6)